dgoldman0/Rabbit/README.md

 human-readable simplicity, layered with modern security (Ed25519 + TLS 1.3), async multiplexing, and native publish/subscribe with replay.

+This project is purely draft/scrap stage.
+To discuss status and potential options for development, feel free to drop by the [Barayin-Adamah community Discord server](https://discord.gg/AnrXxhs3b2).

 Four binaries, one crate:

 | Binary | Role |